-Complete required annual review of the Investment Policy and request recommendation of the Finance Committee to present to the full Board for approval.
+Complete required annual review of the Investment Policy and request MDTA Board approval.
+The unchanged policy was reviewed with the Finance Committee on August 10 and recommended to move forward to the full Board for approval.

 Section 4 of the Investment Policy and Article II(B)(1) of the MDTA Board Operating Policy require an annual review and approval of the Investment Management Policy.
 Following a recent review by the Investment Committee, no changes to the Investment Policy are currently recommended.